jsfn-run/core/README.md

-# @node-lambdas/core
+# @js-fn/core

 The main code behind all "function-as-a-service" utilities at [jsfn.run](https://jsfn.run).

 ## Introduction

-Node Lambdas are tiny HTTP servers that receive an input request and generate an output.
+Lambdas are tiny HTTP servers that receive an input request and generate an output.
 Each function has its own web address and works like a regular server.

 The main motivation is to make it dead-easy to spin up new services that expose any NPM module or API under the hood.